ericpriceco/ericpriceco.github.io/_posts/2015-03-20-animate_navbar.md

 ### Demo 1

-The first demo pulls down the navigation bar when the screen scrolls down a specific length and hides when they scroll back up to the top.
+The first demo pulls down the navigation bar when the someone scrolls down a specified length and hides when they scroll back up to the top.
 A good case for this is a slimmer navbar that comes down making navigation available at all times and disappears when they reach the top where there might be a larger nav menu with more options.

 ### HTML